Snow and Bad Weather Policy

 www.kentclosures.co.uk/master.php You can sign up for FREE email alerts about school closures on this website.

-You can also hear about school closures by listening to:
+You may also hear about school closures by listening to local radio stations.

 The school website will advise parents if the school is closed.